sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

 Registration is now open for [*Amadeus* auditions](https://sedos.co.uk/events/amadeus-auditions-and-workshop).

+*Amadeus* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 23 November-3 December 2022.

+**Special offer:** book tickets for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* simultaneously and receive 10% off.
+Discount will be automatically applied at the box office when booking all three shows in one transaction.

 This amateur production of *Amadeus* is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. www.concordtheatricals.co.uk

-*Amadeus* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 23 November-3 December 2022.

 >Peter Shaffer's greatest play
 ><footer><cite>The Stage</cite></footer>